Learn what is different in OpenShift, and the considerations a user must make.

 --environment openshift flag when deploying the mesh, and the CSI Driver and security context constraints will be set up for you.

-To avoid conflicting with normal OpenShift operations and operators running in other environments, it is recommended to configure NGINX Service to only inject Pods running in a designated project or set of projects:
+To avoid conflicting with regular OpenShift operations and operators running in other environments, we recommended limiting NGINX Service Mesh injection to Pods running in a designated project or set of projects:

 nginx-meshctl deploy ... --environment openshift --disable-auto-inject --enabled-namespaces="<your-project1>,<your-project2>"